P4-Research/nikss-p4c/README.md

 # TODOs / Limitations

+- The names of standard arguments to P4-programmable blocks must be consistent across those blocks.
+For instance, if ingress parser takes `struct headers_t hdr` as an argument, all other blocks using headers structure must take `struct headers_t hdr` as the argument.
 - Multiple pipelines may not work properly even though `psabpf-ctl` allows to inject many pipelines.
 - Larger bit fields (e.g. IPv6 addresses) may not work properly
 - The `xdp2tc=head` mode works properly only for packets larger then 34 bytes (the size of Ethernet and IPv4 header).